 The Company considers all highly liquid investments with maturities of three months or less to be cash equivalents.
-The Company had cash and cash equivalents of \$808,592 and \$2,551,859 as of November 30, 2022 and May 31, 2022, respectively.
+The Company had cash and cash equivalents of \$887,812 and \$2,551,859 as of February 28, 2023 and May 31, 2022, respectively.
+The reduction in cash and cash equivalents is largely a function of the financial demands of the Tribal Joint Venture during this nine month period.